-The Princeton Junction area includes several of the special roadway alignments discussed in this section, including: the Alexander Road Bridge; Vaughn Drive; and portions of the access to the SRI Site and its connectors.
+The Princeton Junction area includes several of the special roadway alignments projects already discussed in this section, including: the Alexander Road Bridge; Vaughn Drive; and portions of the access to the SRI Site and its connectors.
 Other crucial roadways in this area include: Wallace Road; Route 571; portions of Clarksville and North Post Roads; Alexander Road; and Bear Brook Road.
 Several improvements to these roadways and corresponding intersections will be needed to provide mobility in the peripheral roadway system:

-- The Vaughn Drive Extension should be constructed, thereby connecting Alexander Road and Route 571; - ❖ The intersections of Route 571 with Wallace Road, Alexander Road, and Clarksville Road should be improved to include turn lanes on all approaches as well as optimum signal timing, phasing, and coordination; and - Adequate pedestrian and bicycle safety amenities, including bike lanes, sidewalks, improved crosswalks, and pedestrian signals, should be integrated into the improvement plan for Route 571 and nearby streets, including within the vicinity of the Princeton Junction Train Station.
+- The Vaughn Drive Extension should be constructed, thereby connecting Alexander Road and Route 571, including the second Dinky crossing; - Should roundabouts not be installed (as referenced in Section 5.6), the intersections of Route 571 with Wallace Road, Alexander Road, and Clarksville Road should be improved to include turn lanes on all approaches as well as optimum signal timing, phasing, and coordination; and - ❖ Adequate pedestrian and bicycle safety amenities, including bike lanes, sidewalks, improved crosswalks, and pedestrian signals, should be integrated into the improvement plan for Route 571 and nearby streets, including within the vicinity of the Princeton Junction Train Station.

 These improvements are closely related in shaping a traffic circulation network within Princeton Junction that is compatible with the land use initiatives in this area.
 Specifically, there have been recent redevelopment efforts to establish a Princeton Junction village center.
 As this initiative continues to be pursued, the Township must reassess the long-term transportation circulation network in this area.
 It should be noted that the development of the SRI Site will impact traffic flow through Princeton Junction.
 An assessment of an early development proposal indicates that traffic generated by the SRI Site and traveling through Princeton Junction could be equivalent to one full lane in each direction.
 This impact would be in addition to future traffic demands which would exceed the capacity of the proposed three-lane improved roadway after approximately ten (10) years.